toss/slash/packages/common/utils/src/device/isMacOS.en.md

 # isMacOS

-Check if the current JavaScript runtime is running on macOS.
+Checks if the current JavaScript runtime is running on macOS.

 It returns if `navigator.platform` includes any of the strings below: